Finding the Right Community for Your Small Business

 When investing in a paid community makes sense

-What questions to ask before joining any group
+Questions to ask before joining any group

-What a Good Business Community Should Give You
+What a Good Business Community Should Provide

 Feel seen, understood, and safe to ask questions